hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_01_Introduction.md

 - It will cover 40 AWS services out of 200.
 - This is a hands-on course.

-We need an AWS account.
-Free tier should be fine.
+Certificates:

 - Foundational: Six months of experience with AWS.
 - Associate: One year of experience with AWS.
 - Professional: Two years of experience with AWS.

+We need an AWS account.
+Free tier support should be fine.